bgallag6/specFit/README.md

 Default parametric spectral models are included in `specModel.py`, and instructions are provided for incorporating user-defined models.
 The included YAML configuration file `specFit.py` is used to pass arguments to `specModel.py` such as parameter bounds.

 Although this library was developed for use with extreme ultraviolet (EUV) space-based images of the solar corona [https://arxiv.org/abs/1707.02448](https://arxiv.org/abs/1707.02448), it can be used with arbitrary image sequences.
-Examples of each use-case is given.
+Examples of both use-cases are given.

-Other data types should adapt well to this software, though adjustments may be necessary depending on the user's purpose.
 Fundamentally, all uses of this library requires a two-dimensional observation/image sequence as an input, along with a timestamp associated with each image.

 ## 1. Install and Test